 - Does not replace personal contact

-It’s true, a video call doesn’t come close to a personal job interview.
+It’s true, a virtual meeting doesn’t come close to a personal job interview.
 This is mainly because an important social component is missing: the pleasant small talk over a welcome coffee, which is supposed to ease the tension of nervous applicants.
 However, with a skilful conversation opening (positive opener) for your online interview, this problem can usually be overcome.

 - Eye contact difficult to impossible